rackerlabs/support-how-to/content/how-to/cloud-servers/capture-packets-with-tcpdump/index.md

 product_url: cloud-servers
 ---

-Tcpdump is a powerful network debugging tool that can be used for intercepting and displaying packets on a network interface.
-An important feature of tcpdump is the filter that allows you to display only the packets you want to see.
+`tcpdump` is a powerful network debugging tool that you can use to intercept and display packets on a network interface.
+An important feature of `tcpdump` is the filter that enables you to display only the packets you want to see.

-### Installation
+### Install tcpdump

-In this example, we are using Ubuntu 8.10, but the installation steps are similar for other Linux distributions.
-Use the following command to install tcpdump on a server running the Ubuntu operating system:
+This example uses Ubuntu&reg; 8.10, but the installation steps are similar for other Linux&reg; distributions.
+Use the following command to install `tcpdump` on a server running the Ubuntu operating system:

     sudo apt-get install tcpdump

-### Usage
+### Use tcpdump

     sudo tcpdump [options] [filter expression]

-By default, tcpdump captures packets on eth0.
-To specify a different interface using the `-i` command line flag.
-This command captures all packets on the eth1
+By default, `tcpdump` captures packets on `eth0`.
+To specify a different interface, use the `-i` command line flag.
+The following command captures all packets on the `eth1`
 interface:

     sudo tcpdump -i eth1

-To listen to all UDP connections:
+Use the following command to listen to all UDP connections:

     sudo tcpdump udp

-Use this command to capture packets for a specific port:
+Use the following command to capture packets for a specific port:

     sudo tcpdump port 80

-Our command is returning all packets which have port 80 as their destination or source port.
+The preceding command returns all packets that have port `80` as their destination or source port.

-Now let's be more specific and capture only packets with destination port 80.
-If you have a web server on your cloud, you can use the command below to see incoming packets.
+Suppose you want be more specific and capture only packets with destination port 80.
+If you have a web server on your cloud, you can use the folloiwng command to see incoming packets.

     sudo tcpdump dst port 80

 You can also capture packets for a specific host.
-This command catches packets coming only from IP 1.2.3.4:
+The following command catches packets coming only from IP address `1.2.3.4`:

     sudo tcpdump src host 1.2.3.4

-Tcpdump can take logical arguments such as `and`, as well as `or`.
-You can use logical statements in a tcpdump command.
-For example, this command catches all the SSH packets going from an SSH server to a client with IP 1.2.3.4:
+`tcpdump` can take logical arguments such as `and` or `or`.
+You can use logical statements in a `tcpdump` command.
+For example, the following command catches all the Secure Shell (SSH) packets going from an SSH server to a client with IP address `1.2.3.4`:

     sudo  tcpdump "src port 22" and "dst host 1.2.3.4"

-Raw packets can be conveniently saved to a file using the '-w' option:
+You can conveniently save raw packets to a file by using the `-w` option:

     tcpdump host 1.2.3.4 -w /home/users/demo/demo.dump

-Let's read the saved file:
+To read the saved file, use the following command:

     tcpdump -r /home/users/demo/demo.dump

 ### Summary

-Tcpdump is a powerful packet sniffer and a common tool used by system administrators to solve network problems and investigate traffic.
-It can be used with Boolean expressions to capture the packets you're interested in.
+System administrators commonly use `tcpdump`, a powerful packet sniffer tool, to solve network problems and investigate traffic.
+You can use with Boolean expressions to capture the packets that you want to examine.